jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 Conclusion
 2023 Hacker\-Powered Security Report
 2
-Its Riskier Not to Work
+It’s Riskier Not to Work
 With Hackers
 Cybercrime continues to rise at the same time CISOs are being